grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 This method works well in the presence of loops which iterate through the array starting from index 0.
 However, we have to consider the case where iteration begins at an offset, and the case where only a single array index is accessed.

 In the first case, there is somewhat of a grey line between if this would be a struct or array.
 If no other members exist prior to iteration offset, then it is likely an array.
-However, if there are unaligned or varying sized access, then it is likely a struct.
+However, if there are unaligned or varying sized accesses, then it is likely a struct.

 In the second case, based on the information available (a single index access), this case would best represent a struct rather than an array, based on what we as reverse engineers can see.